 Handling irregular income

-- Budget based on your lowest earning month
+- Budget based on lowest earning month: Ensures expenses stay covered even during lean months

 Budgeting for seasonal expenses